canjs/canjs/guides/components.md

 @demo can/guides/components/scope-2.html

-Sometimes, you want to specify attribute values that are not looked up in the scope.
+Sometimes, you want to specify attribute values that are not looked up in the viewModel.
 For example, you might want to give `todos-editor` placeholder text as follows:

     var template = can.mustache(
                      "<h1>Todo: {{mytodo.name}}</h1>"+